DynamicsUFPR/RecurrenceMicrostatesAnalysis.jl/docs/src/distributions.md

 #   Recurrence Motifs Probability Distributions
 `RMA.jl` aims to be a user-friendly library with powerful capabilities.
 It can be used through simple function calls or more advanced configurations that offer greater control.
-We'll begin with the simpler usage, explaining its arguments and settings, and gradually move toward more complex configurations throughout this discussion.
+We will begin with the simpler usage, explaining its arguments and settings, and gradually move toward more complex configurations throughout this discussion.

 ##  One-dimensional data
 This section presents a run similar to the one shown on the [quick start](quickstart.md) page, but with a more detailed explanation.
-For one-dimensional problems, such as the logistic map or the Bernoulli shift, you can use a vector of positions along the trajectory as input.
+For one-dimensional problems, such as the logistic map or the Bernoulli shift (Beta-X), you can use a vector of positions along the trajectory as input.
 To illustrate this, let's consider a uniform distribution:
 ```@repl dist_one
 using Distributions
 data = rand(Uniform(0, 1), 3000)